 I love these Icelandic actors, they made us laugh from the very beginning of the comedy show until the very end!
 What stamina and enthusiasm - and to be able to remember the lines from the whole show in English - and being on stage without stopping for 75 minutes, is a great achievement in my eyes - kudos to Lilja and Jói for a job well done!

-The first time I saw the show it had just started, but now (2018) it has become so popular that there was a long line of people waiting.
+The first time I saw the show it had just started, but in 2018 it has become so popular that there was a long line of people waiting.
 The actors told me that they have even seated 120 people for one show!

-In my photo below, which I took at the Saga Museum, you see Skalla-Grímur Kveldúlfsson, the father of the main character from the Saga of Egill - Egill Skallagrímsson.
-You will get to know Egill well in the Icelandic Sagas - the Greatest Hits in 75 Minutes show, but he was a very memorable character from the Sagas.
+In my photo above, which I took at the Saga Museum, you see Skalla-Grímur Kveldúlfsson, the father of the main character from the Saga of Egill - Egill Skallagrímsson.
+You will get to know Egill well in the show, but he was a very memorable character from the Sagas.

 At the Saga Museum, you will meet very lifelike wax figures of many well-known characters from the Icelandic Sagas and other Icelandic stories.

 They give us insight into the lives of the descendants of the Viking settlers in Iceland and show us what the second and third generations of Vikings in Iceland were doing.

 In my photo below you will see an old manuscript on display at the Reykjavík Culture House.